 “Every time I’ve been successful, it’s because I’ve gotten better at preparing and thinking through the scenarios,” says Marty.

-For more about Marty Park’s entrepreneurial experiences, subscribe and listen to Negotiations Ninja podcast, and find us on LinkedIn.
+For more about negotiating as an entrepreneur and Marty Park’s entrepreneurial experiences, listen to episode #117 of the Negotiations Ninja podcast.